 Students at the University may earn credit and determine course placement by examination.
-Many exams are recommended for enrollment in certain courses, while others are optional; most serve as a basis for course credit.
+Many exams are optional, while others are recommended or required for enrollment in certain courses.
+Most serve as a basis for both placement in an appropriate level course as well as course credit.

 Any current, former, or prospective University student may attempt to earn credit by exam for any required or elective undergraduate course, provided the student has neither passed nor failed that course at the University or at any other collegiate institution.
 The sole exception to this policy is when a student has received transfer credit for a course with fewer semester hours than the corresponding University course carries; in those instances, the student may earn credit by exam for the University course.
 Additional eligibility requirements may be established by the academic department awarding credit, with the approval of the dean of the college or school.
 Information about additional requirements is available from Testing and Evaluation Services (TES) and from the academic department.

-Credit earned by examination satisfies degree requirements in the same way as credit earned by passing a course, except that it does not count as credit earned in residence.
+Credit earned by examination satisfies degree requirements in many of the same ways as credit earned by passing a course, except that it does not count as credit earned in residence and does not award award any Skills and Experience Flags associated with a given course.
 Credit earned by examination does not jeopardize eligibility for scholarships that require freshman standing.
+Credit earned by examination is designated on the student's transcript with a grade of 'CR,' and does not impact the student's GPA.
 The student’s official transcript does not reflect unsuccessful attempts to earn credit by examination.

 A student’s academic dean may approve an exception to the course placement and credit by exam policies for compelling academic reasons.
 If the exception involves the student’s eligibility to be tested or to receive credit by exam in a particular course, the exception must also be approved by the department in which the course is offered.

-A student who has earned a credit-eligible score by exam has the option of using the score as a course prerequisite by claiming “placement only,” or by claiming “credit only.”
-If the student claims credit, TES reports the credit to the registrar’s office and the credit becomes part of the student’s academic record.
-Credit by examination cannot be reported to the registrar for former students who are prohibited from enrolling in Texas public colleges and universities due to noncompliance with Texas Success Initiative regulations.
-If the student wishes to use the test score as a course prerequisite without claiming credit, he or she may use the qualifying score, after consulting his or her academic advisor, to enroll in the sequent course.
+A student who has earned a credit-eligible score by exam has the option of using the score as a course prerequisite by petitioning for (claiming) "placement,” or by claiming “credit.”
+If the student claims "credit", TES reports the claimed course to the Registrar’s Office and the course then becomes part of the student’s academic record.
+Credit by examination cannot be reported to the Registrar for former students who are prohibited from enrolling in Texas public colleges and universities due to noncompliance with Texas Success Initiative regulations.
+Students currently on academic dismissal may not claim credit by examination.
+If the student wishes to use the test score as a course prerequisite without earning credit hours for the prerequisite course, they may use the qualifying score, after consulting their academic advisor, to enroll in the subsequent course.
 In this case, the course does not appear on the student’s academic record.
-A student who uses a test score for placement may later petition for course credit, but once the score has been used for course credit it may not be changed to placement only.
+A student who uses a test score for placement only may later petition for course credit, but once the score has been used for course credit it may not be changed to placement only.

 A fee is assessed for using the test score for either placement or credit.
 The TES website gives complete instructions for petitioning and paying for placement and/or credit.